I’m a writer, backpacker, ecofeminist, and connoisseur of vegan donuts 🍩

-I fundamentally believe that words and stories carry power, and that they have the capacity to catalyze change.
+I believe that words and stories carry power, and that they have the capacity to catalyze change.
 From where I stand, I think the world could use a bit of changing.

 I’m also the Managing Editor of